Introduction to user-managed notebooks

 JupyterLab (see version details)

-Python versions 2.7 and 3.x, with key packages:
+Python 3, with key packages:

 - fairness-indicators for TensorFlow 2.3 and 2.4 user-managed notebooks instances

 R version 4.x, with key packages:

 - rpy2 (an R package for accessing R in Python notebooks)

 Nvidia packages with the latest Nvidia driver for GPU-enabled instances: